Hong Kong’s chief executive vows to stay amid spiraling clashes at protests

 Speaking to reporters, Carrie Lam dismissed any suggestion of resigning, and said a responsible chief executive should continue "to hold the fort and do her utmost to restore law and order in Hong Kong."

-On Sunday, Hong Kong police fired water cannon and volleys of tear gas in running battles with protesters who threw bricks and Molotov cocktails at security officers.
+On Sunday, Hong Kong police fired water cannons and volleys of tear gas in running battles with protesters who threw bricks and Molotov cocktails at security officers.

 Hong Kong police draw guns in latest protest violence.Aug.
 26, 201904:11